etimbo/jquery-print-preview-plugin/README.md

 Unlike traditional print previews this plugin brings in all content and print styles within a modal window.

 [Check out the demo](http://etimbo.github.com/jquery-print-preview-plugin/example/index.html)

 ## Usage
 Prerequisites:

 - [jQuery](http://jquery.com/)
 - A print stylesheeet with a media="print" attribute

+Using the plugin:

 1. Pour in plugin CSS
-1. Add a print preview link and initalise the plugin like so
+2. Add a print preview link and initalise the plugin like so

     ``$('#foo').prepend('Print this page');
     $('a.print-preview').printPreview();``